zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ## List of requirements

-This section will be filled soon™.
+This section will be filled soon.
 <br>
 <br>